-The Springfield-Hamden County CoC has focused attention and resources into creation of permanent supportive housing for both individuals and families, and targets all of these units to the chronically homeless using a Housing First/low demand model.
+The Springfield-Hamden County CoC has focused attention and resources into creation of permanent supportive housing (PSH) for both individuals and families, and targets all of its PSH units to the chronically homeless using a Housing First/low demand model.
 The CoC continues to identify resources for creation of additional permanent supportive housing.
+The City is currently using HOME ARP funds to support the development of three projects which will provide 86 new PSH units, with the first of the units scheduled to be completed in 2025.

 The CoC has a coordinated entry system that targets permanent supportive housing to those with the longest histories of homelessness and the greatest service needs.
 The CoC has partnered with the Springfield Housing Authority to increase the number of permanent supportive housing units available.
 The City uses HOME tenant-based rental assistance to provide additional permanent supportive housing.